squarism/squarism.github.io/_posts/2010-05-01-reversing-sentences-with-ruby.markdown

 end
 {% endhighlight %}

-<p>I have to apologize for the scrollbars in the above posted code.
+I have to apologize for the scrollbars in the above posted code.
 I tried many different ways of escaping carriage returns for better formatting but it would have required a lot of changes to deal with the \n and so on in the tests.
-I had something nicely formatted working but the tabs and spaces for alignment then screwed the test and broke the pretty formatting a different way.</p>
+I had something nicely formatted working but the tabs and spaces for alignment then screwed the test and broke the pretty formatting a different way.

-<p>reverser.rb:</p>
+reverser.rb:

 {% highlight ruby %}
 # A class that reverses sentences.